cropsinsilico/yggdrasil/docs/source/hackathon2018/transformation.rst

 .. image:: interface_images/interface_model_form.png

-You can give your model any name, but make sure that you select 'Python' as the model language, use the name of your transformed model (e.g. growth_mlang.py), and the correct names of your input and output channels.
+You can give your model any name, but make sure that you select 'Python' as the model language, use the name of your transformed model with the `hackathon2018` directory included (e.g. `hackathon2018/growth_mlang.py`), and the correct names of your input and output channels.
 For the example we have an input channel called 'photosynthesis_rate' and an output channel called 'growth_rate'.
 For the input and output channels to be added, you will need to click on the blue '+'